 - Hearing impairment

-Website: setd5syndrome.live : family guides, handout builders, research summaries
+Website: setd5syndrome.com : family guides, handout builders, research summaries

 SETD5 Syndrome Facebook Group : community support